webvariants/susi/README.md

 });
 ```
 This is the third processor.
 It also matches all events with the topic 'foo'.
-Notice that we call dismiss() in the end of the callback.
+Notice that we call dismiss() at the end of the callback.
 This prevents all later declared processors to be called.
-Especially fourth processor we declared after this, will NOT be called.

 ```javascript
 susi.registerProcessor('foo', function (evt) {